JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

   (lib.lists.foldl' builtins.add 0 muls);
 ```

-here I updated the regex to include the do and don't lines.
+here I updated the regex to include the `do()` and `don't()` commands.
 Before doing the same multiplication logic as before i fold over the list of matches and track if im currently allowing adds or not.
-If the command is a do i set addAllowed to true, if its don't i set it false, otherwise i leave it alone.
+If the command is `do` I set `addAllowed` to true, if its `don't` I set it false, otherwise I leave it alone.
 I then only add mul lines if im in add mode.

-I can then basically do the same logic as part 1 and im good to go
+I can then basically do the same logic as part 1 and I'm good to go

 This was a fun solution, using riprep made my life so much nicer on this day that i might just allow myself more IFD going forward....
-Feel free to yell at me on twitter if you think I should not...
+Feel free to yell at me on twitter, github, mastadon, bluesky,etc if you think I should not...

 For now this is where ill stop this post of the series.
 Ill keep going for at least the next few days of AOC but will probably stay a few days behind and group a few days together into a single post.

 # Nix Tips